chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 Over the course of my product management time at AOL I learned a ton about social media (anyone remember AOL Member Directory and Message Boards?), and helped transition a number of products from proprietary technology to the standards-based stuff that was taking over the web.

-I also got experience in various management roles, including technical management of dev and QA teams ([[Master of Scrums|early in the days of agile!]]) and directing product management teams.
+I also got experience in various management roles, including technical management of dev and QA teams ([[Master of Scrums|early in the days of agile!]]) and directing a product management team.

 # Jefferson Lab